8 dead in shooting at rail yard serving Silicon Valley

 An employee opened fire Wednesday at a California rail yard serving Silicon Valley, killing eight people before ending his own life, authorities said.

-The suspect was an employee of the Valley Transportation Authority, which provides bus, light rail and other transit services throughout Santa Clara County, the largest county in the Bay Area, Santa Clara County sheriff’s authorities said.
+The suspect was an employee of the Valley Transportation Authority, which provides bus, light rail and other transit services throughout Santa Clara County, the most populated county in the Bay Area, authorities said.

 The attacker was identified as 57-year-old Sam Cassidy, according to two law enforcement officials.
 Investigators offered no immediate word on a possible motive.

-The shooting took place around 6:30 a.m. at a light rail facility in San Jose next door to the sheriff’s department and across a freeway from the airport.
-The facility is a transit control center that stores trains and has a maintenance yard.
+The shooting took place around 6:30 a.m. at a light rail facility that includes a transit-control center, parking for trains and a maintenance yard.

-Sheriff's spokesman Deputy Russell Davis said the attack resulted in “multiple major injuries.”
-He did not know the type of weapon used or whether the gunfire happened indoors or outdoors.
+Sheriff's spokesman Deputy Russell Davis said the attack also resulted in “multiple major injuries.”
+He did not know the type of weapon used.
 He said the victims included VTA employees.
 Authorities did not release any of the victims' names.

-Santa Clara County District Attorney Jeff Rosen said it was his understanding the shooting happened indoors, inside the VTA building.
+It was not clear exactly where the shooting happened.
+VTA Chairman Glenn Hendricks said it took place in the rail yard but not in operations control center.
+Santa Clara County District Attorney Jeff Rosen said it was his understanding the shooting happened inside the VTA building during a morning meeting.

+Victims' grief-stricken families sat huddled together, holding hands and crying, after learning they had lost a loved one, Rosen told reporters, describing the scene inside a county building.

+“They’re just sitting and holding hands and crying,” Rosen said.
+“It’s terrible.
+It’s awful.
+It’s raw.
+People are learning they lost their husband, their son, their brother.”
+He said about 100 people were inside the family reunification center.

 Police vehicles and orange crime-scene tape blocked off the area, and reporters were kept at a distance The rail yard is in the city’s administrative neighborhood, near the sheriff's office and city and county offices.